Package 'calibrar'

 gr

 A function computing the gradient of fn.
-If NULL, a numerical approximation of the gradient is used.
-It can be also a character specifying the method for the computation of the numerical gradient: 'central', 'forward' (the default), 'backward' or 'richardson'.
+If NULL, a numerical approximation is used.
+Alternatively, a character string can specify the numerical gradient scheme: "central", "forward" (default), "backward", or "richardson".

 ...